 Delhi govt launches massive drive to mandate PUC certificate ahead of winters

-Delhi govt launches massive drive to mandate PUC certificate ahead of winters2 min read .
-Updated: 17 Oct 2021, 03:59 PM IST
+Delhi govt launches massive drive to mandate PUC certificate ahead of winters

 Delhi transport department will deploy teams to essentially check PUC Certificates of vehicles at fuel stations across the state.